How Roastify built packaging automation infrastructure with Polotno

 THE CHALLENGE

-A packaging workflow that demanded simplicity, speed, and zero design expertise
+A packaging workflow demanding simplicity, speed, and zero design expertise

 THE SOLUTION